RISD Ready And Reactivated

 RISD Ready and Reactivated

-Campus spaces look a little different this fall—indoors and out—but thanks to community-wide dedication, creativity flourishes as ever.
+Campus spaces look a little different this year—indoors and out—but thanks to community-wide dedication, creativity flourishes as ever.

-In a year like no other, the effort that has gone into safely reopening RISD for the fall—and keeping it open—is unprecedented in our 147-year history.
+In a year like no other, the effort that has gone into safely reopening RISD—and keeping it open—is unprecedented in our 147-year history.
 In person and remotely, faculty and staff worked countless hours to safeguard our community against COVID-19 spread, whether by consulting with health experts, reimagining the academic curriculum or modifying campus spaces to support social distancing.

 When more than 1,750 students arrived on campus in late August, they found a physically transformed campus well prepared to ensure public health—and a community equally ready to support them in pursuing the joys of creative practice.